Applied Generals uniform mark conversion

-The relationship between raw marks, uniform marks (UMS) and grades for each unit, and the entire qualification, is explained in depth in the ‘Grading’ section of the individual specifications.
+The relationship between raw marks, the uniform mark scale (UMS) and grades for each unit, and the entire qualification, is explained in depth in the ‘Grading’ section of the individual specifications.

 Converting raw marks to UMS

-You can convert raw marks to UMS and view the grade boundaries in our spreadsheet.
+You can convert raw marks to UMS and view the grade boundaries in this spreadsheet:

 External assignments and centre assessments